permits · huntsville · regulations · 5 min read

 What you'll typically need to provide: the address, the requested placement location, the dumpster size, and the rental duration.
 Permits are usually issued within 1–3 business days.
 Some placements (near intersections, on busy streets) require additional safety signage which Public Works can specify.

 Cost varies by duration and location.
 As of 2026, simple residential ROW permits are typically under $50.
+The city publishes its right-of-way permit requirements on huntsvilleal.gov if you want the official fine print.

 Madison and Madison County rules